 It took just over 20 years since the time the United States left Saigon for America to establish formal diplomatic relations with Vietnam.
 The United States normalized diplomatic relations with Vietnam on July 11, 1995.

 The first United States Ambassador to Vietnam was Ambassador Pete Petersen.
-Like Senator John McCain, Ambassador Petersen spent 6 years as a Prisoner of War also in the Hoa Lo Hanoi Prison.
-After his departure from diplomatic service, Ambassador Petersen continues to serve the Vietnamese people with some charity work he is doing.
+Like Senator John McCain, Ambassador Petersen spent 6 years as a Prisoner of war in the Hoa Lo Hanoi Prison.
+After he departs from diplomatic service, Ambassador Petersen continues to serve the Vietnamese people with some charity work.

 Vietnam also has a feeling of freedom about it that is not readily found in China.
-You can easily get on Facebook, Twitter, Youtube or Google without having to have a VPN to get over the Great Firewall of China.
-The cities are bustling and each day some new store, a new trendy restaurant or bar is popping up.
+You can quickly get on Facebook, Twitter, Youtube, or Google without having a VPN to get over the Great Firewall of China.
+The cities are bustling, and each day some new store, a new trendy restaurant, or bar is popping up.

 The Vietnamese themselves seem to be engaged with the world.
-Vietnam has instituted some very libel freedoms including new freedom of religion law.
-With the beauty of the country, it continues to be one of the “most” go-to travel destinations of the world.
+Vietnam has instituted some very libel freedoms, including new freedom of religion law.
+With the country’s beauty, it continues to be one of the “most” go-to travel destinations globally.

 After the Vietnam-American war, Vietnam struggled and faltered for many years.
 But as war is now history, the new Vietnamese generation of young, vibrant, educated Vietnamese are determined to take Vietnam to the next level.
-They feel that despite Vietnam’s rocky start on the world stage, Vietnam will continue to emerge as a dynamic country and force to be reckoned with.
-All signs are pointing to the fact that they are right – Vietnam will continue to develop and edge its way as a major player on the world stage.
+Despite Vietnam’s rocky start on the world stage, they feel that Vietnam will continue to emerge as a dynamic country and force to be reckoned with.
+All signs point to the fact that they are right – Vietnam will continue to develop and edge its way as a significant player on the world stage.

 How do the Vietnamese now feel about the Americans?

-I have been going in and out of Vietnam to live and work for over 10 years and I am an American.
-In all my years in Vietnam, I have never felt any animosity, racism or hatred towards me as an American.
-In fact, most of the time when Vietnamese people find out I am American they will say positive things about me and America.
+I have been going in and out of Vietnam to live and work for over 10 years, and I am an American.
+I have never felt any hate, racism, or hatred towards me as an American in all my years in Vietnam.
+Most of the time, when Vietnamese people find out I am American, they will say positive things about America and me.

 Why did the United States lose the Vietnam War?

-History is always best viewed when looking back and this is true for the Vietnam War.
-If many of the America leaders had fully understood Vietnam’s history they would have realized the Vietnamese wanted their independence at all cost and were willing to pay the price for it.
+History is always best viewed when looking back, valid for the Vietnam War.
+If many of the American leaders had fully understood Vietnam’s history, they would have realized the Vietnamese wanted their independence at all costs and were willing to pay the price for it.